Gregory of Sinai

 The Traveler and the Reviver

 After Crete, Gregory made his way to Mount Athos, the monastic peninsula in northern Greece that had been the heart of Byzantine monastic life for centuries.
 What he found there both encouraged and troubled him.
-There were hundreds of monks.
-There was a rich liturgical life.
-There were spiritual fathers who could give good general guidance.
+There were hundreds of monks, a rich liturgical life, spiritual fathers who could give good general guidance.
 But the specific practice of hesychast prayer — the careful, disciplined work of the nous in the kardia, the heart-prayer — was thin on the ground.

 He began to teach.
-And people came.
-The Athos community, it turned out, was hungry for exactly what he had received from Arsenios.
+People came.
+The Athos community was hungry for exactly what he had received from Arsenios.
 Within a relatively short period, Gregory had gathered a circle of serious practitioners around him.
 He wrote extensively — practical treatises, letters, instructions — and became the decisive figure in a revival of hesychast practice that would have enormous consequences.

 The Three Methods of Prayer